 The final nine remaining project segments (of the 30 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
 Currently, three of the nine (Projects G, L and M) are environmentally cleared and shelf ready.
 In all, during the Next 10 time-period, approximately \$4.3 billion in freeway improvements promised to the voters in M2 will be completed or underway by 2026.
 Using the guiding principles adopted by the Board, Deliverable 2 includes approximately \$715 million in funding to move another project (or projects) directly into design and construction if assumptions on revenues and costs hold.
-For more details, see pages iii-iv (Project Schedules) and the project updates contained in the following pages.
+For more details, see <a href="mailto:pages:p